chrisleewilcox/AcornsInterviewTasks/README.md

 Part 1
 Required Installs
-  Ruby
+- Ruby

+Install packages in the gemfile.
-Run 'cucumber' from the
+Run 'cucumber' from the command promt in the './InterviewTasks/Part1' folder

 Part 2